News & Articles

 They could be, if you want a house that makes a statement, whilst also reducing the environmental impact of building a new home, then containers could be for you.
 Your container home will be unique.
 It will stand up to Australia’s harsh conditions, from scorching hot summers, to cold and wet winters too.
 Depending on how you fit out the interior, it could also have an industrial edge that will be unmatched with a standard home.

 However, if your intention is to build the cheapest house by using recycled shipping containers, then you might be in for a rude shock.
 Pricing has changed significantly since container homes burst onto the scene around 2010.
 There will also be a large amount of fabrication work if you intend to build an average sized Australian home.
 A traditional home built off the plan will likely represent a much more affordable project, with more traditional living space and less headaches throughout construction.

 Reach out to SCF today

 Once you have spoken to an architect or builder and know what you need, contact SCF to discuss your container requirements.
-SCF currenty supplies containers to a range of builders for residential and commercial projects.
+SCF currently supplies containers to a range of builders for residential and commercial projects.

-If you require many containers, suggest to your architect or builder to contact us early in the process, as it might take a while to secure the quantity of containers that are best suited to your home build.
+If you require many containers, suggest to your architect or builder to contact us early in the process, as it might take a while to secure the number of containers that are best suited to your home build.
 Our team will be more than happy to help you secure 20ft and 40ft containers for your home.

 Ready to Take the Next Step?